wardie93/ngx-block-loading/README.md

 | ngxBlockLoading       |                              | :x:                | :heavy_check_mark: | :x:                | Override whether or not to display the loading element.
 If this is specified running HTTP requests are ignored. |
 | isLoading             |                              | :x:                | :x:                | :heavy_check_mark: | Override whether or not to display the loading element.
 If this is specified running HTTP requests are ignored. |
 | routesToIgnore        | []                           | :heavy_check_mark: | :x:                | :x:                | The routes to ignore when displaying the loading gifs                                                           |

-## TODO

-- [ ] Investigate if I need to use the directive for the full page loading component